Panda Express Beijing Beef Copycat Recipe

 • Add the Sauce to the pan and cook on high until it thickens, about 3-5 minutes.

-• Add the beef and vegetables into the sauce and toss to combine.
+• Add the beef and vegetables to the sauce and toss to combine.

 • Serve immediately with rice, garnish with green onions and sesame seeds.